-New build homes now feature cloakroom bathrooms as standard and have become a commodity people expect to find when buying a new home.
-With an extensive selection of cloakroom toilets available you will be surprised at how easy it is to achieve an additional bathroom space in your own home.
+New build homes now feature cloakroom suites as standard and have become a commodity people expect to find when buying a new home.
+With an extensive selection of cloakroom toilets and basins available you will be surprised at how easy it is to achieve an additional bathroom space in your own home.
 So why are extra bathroom spaces so popular and how can you fit one in your own home?
 Read our blog for an insight into the cloakroom ideas and designs on offer.

 Adding an extra bathroom space to your home is very beneficial especially on the ground floor.
-The cloakroom toilet will be the bathroom that your guest’s use meaning you don’t need to allow them access to your own personal bathroom space.
+The downstairs loo will be the bathroom that your guest’s use meaning you don’t need to allow them access to your own personal bathroom space.
 Additionally, it is also handy if any guests visiting have young children or members of the family with limited mobility as they won’t have to use the stairs to access the toilet.
 Furthermore, for families it also provides an extra bathroom space to accommodate the busy morning rush!

 Adding a small toilet space to your home can also add instant value – some reports claim it can add up to 5% on the value of your property.
 This added value will be a larger sum of money than the costs of work ensuring profit from your innovation.
 It is particularly useful to have a budget in mind when you plan a renovation.
 Subsequently, this will ensure that you don’t eat into the extra value you are adding.
 We can offer you a vast range of space saving toilets at extremely competitive prices.
 Consequently, ensuring your project costs you as little as possible.

 What is even better about attempting to create a cloakroom space is that often you can construct this area by utilising previously wasted space within your home.
 In general you only need around 3 feet x 5 feet of space to make your cloakroom suite a workable space.
-The most popular area for people to choose is under the stairs which lends itself well to a cloakroom toilet.
+The most popular area for people to choose is under the stairs which lends itself well to a downstairs toilet.
 Here it is ideally positioned for guest access because it is off the main entrance area in your home.

 There are many other viable options to add cloakroom suites in the home if you already use beneath the stairs for storage or it is inaccessible.
 Often homes with utility spaces can be divided up further.
 There is such a good selection of slim line washer dryers and other appliances that a re-jig in this area will mean you can access the necessary space.
 We also sell a handy toilet with built in sink.
 This is the ultimate space saving solution as you only require the space to fit a single item in!